According to the American Pet Products Association, 47% of households own at least one dog.

-In Eden Prairie, it’s not uncommon to see residents walk their dog companions around the block, on park trails or at off-leash dog exercise areas.
+In Eden Prairie, it’s not uncommon to see residents walk their dog companions around the block, on park trails or at dog parks.
 Most families describe these pets as part of the family.
 Our City encourages responsible pet ownership.

 All dogs 6 months and older living in Eden Prairie are required to be licensed with the City.
 Owners are required to show proof of rabies vaccination when applying.
 Dog licenses cost $20 and run on a calendar year.
 They are issued for a two-year cycle and can be purchased by mail or in person at the City Center.